sap-tutorials/Tutorials/tutorials/hana-cloud-mission-extend-03/hana-cloud-mission-extend-03.md

 author_profile: https://github.com/chriskollhed
 auto_validation: true
 time: 5
-tags: [ tutorial>beginner, software-product>sap-hana-cloud, software-product-function>sap-hana-cloud\,-sap-hana-database, software-product>sap-hana]
+tags: [ tutorial>beginner, software-product>sap-hana-cloud, software-product-function>sap-hana-cloud--sap-hana-database ]
 primary_tag: software-product>sap-hana-cloud
 ---

 # Monitoring an SAP HANA Cloud, SAP HANA Database
 <!-- description --> Learn what you can monitor in SAP HANA Cloud, SAP HANA database and how to do that in SAP HANA cockpit.

-## Prerequisites
 ## You will learn
 - What SAP HANA on-premise and SAP HANA Cloud, SAP HANA database have in common
 - What the differences between on-premise and cloud service are